 If different shaped pieces are required, roll out the clay into a cylinder to the diameter needed then stand it up, put it between two slats, pull a cutter along the top of the slats, separate the two parts and continue cutting until you have all the pieces needed of the same height.
 The shapes can then be changed using your fingers or bars to form the shape required.

-To make a circle of different colored strips, make a cylinder of the centre color.
+To make a circle of different colored strips, make a cylinder of the center color.
 Then roll out flat pieces of different colors.
 Cut one edge at 45º and then dampen this edge with slip or a soft brush and water.
 Lay the cylinder of clay on top and parallel to the straight edge and roll the strip round it.
 Cut off the unwanted clay and join the two sides, then roll backwards and forwards to make sure that it is joined properly and that there are no air bubbles, then go on adding all the colors needed for the design.

 When the clay is in the mold it should be left to dry extremely slowly, to allow the pieces to join and shrink to the same degree.
 Once hardening starts you can begin, on the inside, to clean it up using a soft rubber kidney or fine sandpaper.
 When leather-dry it can be removed from the mold without suffering distortion and the outside can then be scraped clean in the same way.
-When cleaning the outside, always support the inside with your other hand
+When cleaning the outside, always support the inside with your other hand.

 Read more about: Molds / Molds-Press Molds / Molds for tiles